Kneecap Bursitis Specialist

 Symptoms of Kneecap Bursitis

 Symptoms of kneecap bursitis include pain and swelling in front of the knee.
 You may also experience tenderness, warmth, and redness on the front of the knee.

 Kneecap bursitis is diagnosed by reviewing your medical history and performing a thorough physical examination.
 Fluid from your bursa may be removed for lab analysis.
 Dr. Okoroha may order imaging studies, such as X-rays, MRI and CT scans to rule out other problems.

 After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.

 Kneecap bursitis can be effectively treated with conservative therapy where Dr. Okoroha will advise sufficient rest, use of ice packs and elevation of the affected leg to reduce inflammation.
 Anti-inflammatory drugs may also be prescribed to alleviate pain and swelling, and antibiotics for infections.
 Sometimes the bursa may be aspirated with a thin needle to remove fluid and reduce swelling or corticosteroids may be injected at the region of the inflamed bursa to relieve pain.
 Surgery is performed only when conservative treatment is ineffective, which involves the surgical removal of the bursa.

-If you have experienced a kneecap bursitis, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a kneecap bursitis, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.